pmeran/neuriteX/README.md

 <ins>Image analysis</ins> is implemented in Python and includes: image correction; neurite segmentation with computation of the neurite integrity index (NII); and generation of images representing processing intermediates (for parameter optimization).<br /><br />
 <ins>Visualization of results</ins> is implemented in R.<br />
 <br />
-The provided step-by-step guide requires knowledge of Python and R, as well as familiarity with the use of IDEs (PyCharm and R Studio).
+The provided step-by-step guide requires knowledge of Python and R, and of related IDEs (PyCharm and R Studio).
 ImageJ (or Fiji) is not required but helpful for evaluation of generated image stacks.<br />

 ## Analysis – first steps